 Pushing your products too much

 The majority of TikTok users are members of Gen Z. Gen Z dislikes being disturbed by advertising content even more than other age groups.
 Don’t bombard your followers with constant advertisements.
 Instead, use your account to build your brand’s personality.
 Show your followers different sides of your business.
 This could include participating in a hashtag challenge or introducing employees.

 Not paying attention to analytics

 Analytics can help you determine the right time of day to post, the type of content your followers enjoy and how often you should share videos.
-Ignoring your TikTok analytics can potentially lead to loss of followers and engagement, which can result in loss of sales and decreased brand awareness.
+Ignoring your TikTok analytics can potentially lead to a loss of followers and engagement, which can result in a loss of sales and decreased brand awareness.

 TikTok is the perfect opportunity to elevate your brand, increase reach and attract potential customers.
 With a strong marketing strategy, it can take your business to new levels, help you reach a wider audience and help you achieve company goals.